pulsemicro/PulseIDJS/README.md

 Tech Info
 ----
-StitchportJS is based on javascript only and no third party libraries are required
+PulseIDJS is based on javascript only and no third party libraries are required

 Installation